Pandaqi/Pandaqi-Studio/pandaqi-studio/content/pumpkin-patrol/rules/_index.md

 If the draw pile runs out, immediately take the discard pile, shuffle it, and make it the new facedown deck.
 {{% /remark %}}

-@TODO: IMAGE EXAMPLE

 {{% /rules-block %}}

-{{% rules-block heading="Walk" %}}
+{{% rules-block heading="Walk"  class="allow-page-break" %}}

 All Persons currently in play will **walk**.
 They can do so simultaneously.

-> Each person moves clockwise to the first player who fulfills their **Home requirements**.
+> Each person moves clockwise to the first player who fulfills their **Home wishes**.
 If no such player exists, they take one step and stop _between_ their current player and the next.

-Home requirements are fulfilled if a player has _at least_ the decorations shown on the Person's card.
+Home wishes are fulfilled if a player has _at least_ the decorations shown on the Person's card.

 Once all Persons have moved, scoring happens in turn order.
-You _may_ score anyone at your front door, except a Person you have _already scored_.
+You _may_ score anyone at your home, except a Person you have _already scored_.
 For each Person,

-* Pay their **Treat requirements**.
-(Discard cards from your hand that contain _at least_ their Treat requirements.
+* Pay their **Treat wishes**.
+(Discard cards from your hand that contain _at least_ their Treat wishes.
 As always, you can only pick _one_ side per card.)
-* Place the Person card facedown in your score pile.
+* Place the Person card facedown in your **score pile**.
 * Grab the first Person card from the row in the center of the table.
 Place it between you and your left neighbor: it's now in play.

 Start player moves one to the left.
 Next round!

-@TODO: IMAGE EXAMPLE
+{{< rules-image src="walking.webp" alt="Example of how Persons walk at the end of a round, and how to score them (if you want)." >}}

 {{% /rules-block %}}

 {{% /rules-block %}}

-{{% rules-block id="expansions" heading="Expansions" icon="expansion"  icontint="purple" %}}
+{{% rules-block id="expansions" heading="Expansions" icon="expansion"  icontint="purple"  class="allow-page-break" %}}

 Once you're familiar with the base game, you can try the more advanced sets!

-{{% rules-block heading="Variants" %}}
+{{% rules-block heading="Variants" class="allow-page-break" %}}

 **Want an easier game?** (Perhaps when playing with kids or first-timers.)
 Add this rule:

-> If a person comes from _between two players_ ( = they didn't start walking from another's front door), you may ignore any _one decoration_ from their requirements.
+> If a person comes from _between two players_ ( = they didn't start walking from another's home), you may ignore any _one decoration_ from their wishes.

 This makes it easier to attract Persons in certain situations, without being overpowered.